 Welcome to CRI®’s Individualized Quality Control Plan (IQCP) Program.
 For healthcare professionals with key roles in providing effective and quality-driven laboratory medicine, the debate over laboratory procedures for Quality Control (QC) is familiar.
 Questions often include: How is QC defined?
 What guidelines should be followed for when and how QC should be performed?
 Do the physician’s office laboratory and hospital laboratory have similar QC requirements?

-Whether performing QC in the physician’s office laboratory or in an Integrated Healthcare Network’s Core laboratory, effective QC offers patients and healthcare providers reassurance that test results obtained on patient specimens are accurate.
+Whether performing QC in the physician’s office laboratory, the hospital laboratory, or any other clinical laboratory, effective QC offers patients and healthcare providers reassurance that test results obtained on patient specimens are accurate.
 With continual technology advances in laboratory diagnostics, not only have laboratory QC procedures evolved, so has the approach laboratorians take in developing an overall QC Plan.
 With the 2004 adoption by the Centers for Medicare & Medicaid Services (CMS) of Equivalent Quality Control (EQC) as an alternative form of QC, laboratories were able to decrease the frequency of testing external controls after performing a successful standardized qualifying study.
-However, not all tests were eligible for Equivalent Quality Control (EQC).